TheMilkies/Cate/readme.md

 ## Special thanks
 Special thanks to
 - **Make** for being hard to work with, and extremely ugly.
-- **CMake** for being an improvement over make, yet still suffer from the same issues.
+- **CMake** for failing to be an an improvement over make, and still suffer from the same issues.
-- **AutoTools** for being the worst build system to ever exist.
+- **Autotools** for being the worst build system to ever exist.

 Without these crimes against humanity, Cate would not have existed.
-So thank you, Make, CMake, and Autotools.
+Thank you; Make, CMake, and Autotools for being so terrible.